- Students are expected to stay in their seats facing forward while being transported on the bus. The driver may assign students seats.

 - Cleats or spikes may not be worn on the bus.

 - In the event of an emergency evacuation, students will remain with the bus until district transportation is provided.
-Students may be released only to parent/guardian or authorized agent.
+Students may be released only to a parent/guardian or authorized agent.

 - Any behavior which is not considered to be in compliance with safe riding practices will be subject to citation and possible loss of riding privileges.